FailAcademy/learning/wdp-toronto/_projects/project-03.md

 ## Requirements

 To receive a “Complete” for this project, your submission will need to satisfy the following criteria:

-### Peer Review Requirements

-You must:

-- Complete peer evaluation form
-- Post at least three issues on partner's repo
-- Submit one specific pull request where appropriate to patch an issue

 ### Development Workflow Requirements